berkhanozen/ExplodeTheBall/README.md

-# HitTheBall
+# RocketToBall
-Hit the ball with rocket.
-Very simple game.
+Fly a rocket and destroy the ball.